VonHeikemen/devlog/content/tools/simple-neovim-config.md

 The Neovim community has created a resource where we can find a list of language servers.
 This list is in `nvim-lspconfig` documentation: [server_configurations.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).

-Since I need some examples for the next step so I'm going to show the install commands for the `go` language server and the `rust` language server.
+Since I need some examples for the next step I'm going to show the install commands for the `go` language server and the `rust` language server.

 If you have the toolchain for the [go programming language](https://go.dev/) you can download its language server (`gopls`) using this command.